 It has long been good practice for organizations to establish and maintain an Information Security Policy, and with each passing year they become increasingly important.
-As technology become ever more useful and pervasive, it also becomes more complex to use securely.
+As technology become ever more useful and pervasive, it also becomes more complex to use securely, and more difficult for employees to know what is expected of them and what they can do to ensure security.
 At the same time, insurance companies, regulations, and new laws are demanding more of organizations and businesses to protect sensitive data.

 We offer this framework to assist in your establishment of a new information security policy, or assist in your review of an existing policy.
 Information security policies are an overlap of technical, operational, and legal considerations.
 For this reason, while NorthSky is able to offer perspective in the form of technical consulting, legal and operational input and review is important.